 Range

-Red wolves typically eat small mammals like raccoons, rabbits, rodents, and the invasive nutria.
-They are, however, capable of taking down deer as well.
+Red Wolves typically eat small mammals like raccoons, rabbits, rodents, and the invasive nutria.
+They also will prey on larger species such as deer as well.

 Red Wolves are social animals that live in close-knit packs.
 Typical packs consist of five to eight animals, including a breeding adult pair and their offspring of different years.
 Older offspring will often assist the breeding pair in raising the pups until they leave the pack or disperse to form their own pack.
 Wolf packs have specific territories that they will defend against other canids ranging from 20-80 square miles.

-Red wolves are listed as Critically Endangered on the IUCN Red List and are, in fact, one of the rarest canids on the planet.
-They are at risk of extinction due to habitat loss, poaching, and hybridization, where a red wolf may mate with a coyote, which muddles the genetics of the red wolf.
+Red Wolves are listed as Critically Endangered on the IUCN Red List and are, in fact, one of the rarest canids on the planet.
+They are at risk of extinction due to habitat loss, vehicle collisions, and other human influences.
+The SAFE American Red Wolf Program has a comprehensive approach that focuses on managing endangered animals by restoring healthy populations in the

 Fun Facts